 Developing the staff salary administration plan is a responsibility of Human Resources, but the effective application of the plan is a responsibility shared by all University administrators, managers and supervisors.

-The Department of Human Resources is charged with the overall responsibility for the design and maintenance of the compensation plan.
+Human Resources is charged with the overall responsibility for the design and maintenance of the compensation plan.
 Specific Human Resources administrative responsibilities include:

 - Conducting periodic market salary analysis;

 - Reviewing and approving personnel transactions in accordance with university policies and procedures;